 The proceeds from the Asset Sale will be received by the Company, not our stockholders.
 We intend to use the proceeds from the Asset Sale to pay off certain of our debts and liabilities, including the \$175 million of senior secured notes currently outstanding and the approximately \$20 million in costs associated with redeeming such notes, severance costs for employees and the transaction costs associated with the Asset Sale.
-Subject to Board of Directors approval following the Closing, we expect to distribute at least \$200 million of the proceeds to our stockholders in the form of a cash dividend.
+Subject to the approval of our Board of Directors following the Closing, we expect to distribute at least \$200 million of the proceeds to our stockholders in the form of a cash dividend.
 We also expect to invest \$125 million of the proceeds to provide the initial funding for the post-closing Company to develop our streamlined oncology pipeline.
+These expected uses of the proceeds of the Asset Sale assume that we will not use any of the proceeds to repay any of our outstanding Convertible Notes.
+In the event that we do allocate proceeds from the Asset Sale to repay any of the outstanding Convertible Notes, the expected dividend and/or funding of the post-Closing Company may be adjusted.